nilscox/redux-fetch/README.md

 Provide a callback to be invoked when the request succeeded.
 Its signature is:

 ```
-(dispatch, getState, status, duration, body) -> boolean
+(dispatch, getState, status, body, duration) -> boolean
 ```

 - dispatch: Redux's disptach function
 - getState: Redux's getState function
 - status: The response status code
+- body: The response body
 - duration: The time that the request took (ms)
-- body: The response body

 If the callback returns false, the `<PREFIX>_SUCCESS` action will not be dispatched.